RSS feed for this section

 What you get

-So I can’t “compete” with a non-thinking service which gives you a company, trust of SMSF setup from a sausage cutter: documents all done and delivered instantaneously, with your credit card charged just as fast.
+So I can’t “compete” with a non-thinking service which gives you a company, trust or SMSF setup from a sausage cutter: documents all done and delivered instantaneously, with your credit card charged just as fast.
 But you get my drift: this blindingly impressive service just may be just too fast, hassle-free and brain-free.
 Look at the fine print (hello accountants) about who takes responsibility for loss if anything, including data inputs for which the inputter is made fully responsible, turn out not quite right.

 So I agree.
-It could be better to go to a dentist than the cheapest guy with a drill.
+It just might be better to go to a dentist than the cheapest guy with a drill.

 This post is actually from a post I made to another blog.
 I think it’s worth another post on this blog even though it’s a more unruly and uncompromising than my usual posts here!